justindn/fileupload/README.md

 **acceptor** : the name of PHP-script which will be process the uploaded files.
 Default is 'upload.php'.

-**callback** : the name of function which run after the all files will be loaded.
+**onAllFilesLoaded** : the name of function which run after the all files will be loaded.
 Default is false.
+The old name of this parameter was 'callback'.
+Now you can use 'callback' name, but it is deprecated and will be removed in the future.

 **onFileLoaded**: the name of function which run after the every files will be loaded.
 Default is false.